The Physics-Informed Neural Network Gravity Model: Generation III: Regression Details

 \subsection{Spherical Harmonics}

-Spherical harmonic gravity model are regressed by solving a linear system for their Stokes coefficients.
+Spherical harmonic gravity models are regressed by solving a linear system for their $p=N(N+1)$ total Stokes coefficients, where $N$ is the degree of the model.
 This system takes the following form:

-where $\bm{c}$ are the vector of spherical harmonic coefficients $C_{lm}$ and $S_{lm}$, $\bm{a}$ are the vector of accelerations, and $H$ is the jacobian $\frac{\partial \bm{a}}{\partial \bm{c}}\vert_{\bm{r}}$, and $\bm{r}$ is the position vector for each field point.
-Direct least square solutions may be appropriate for small systems, but as the size of the spherical harmonic model grows and the amount of data increases, this process quickly becomes computationally infeasible.
+where $\bm{c}$ are the vector of spherical harmonic coefficients $C_{lm}$ and $S_{lm}$, $\bm{a}$ are the vector of accelerations, and $H$ is the jacobian $\frac{\partial \bm{a}}{\partial \bm{c}}\vert_{\bm{r}}$, and $\bm{r}$ is the position vector for each test point.
+Direct least square solutions may be appropriate for small systems, but when many harmonics need to be regressed and/or the amount of data used to regress them increases, least squares becomes computationally infeasible.
 Moreover, high-degree spherical harmonic models pose numerical instabilities as the observability of the harmonics decays rapidly as $(R/r)^l$, often making $H^T H$ ill-conditioned.

-Multiple strategies exist to mitigate these concerns.
-One of the most popular is the use of Kaula's rule, a form of ridge regression that can be used to regularize the spherical harmonic coefficients and assist in the ill-conditioned nature of the high-degree regression.
-Explicitly, rather than seeking to minimize the mean squared error solution
+Kaula's rule --- a form of ridge regression that is used to regularize the spherical harmonic coefficients --- can help eliminate the ill-conditioned nature of the high-degree regression.
+Rather than seeking to minimize the mean squared error solution